ShoesForClues/mui/README.md

-# MUI
+# MUI - Modern User Interface
-Modern User Interface built on top of [GEL](https://github.com/ShoesForClues/gel)
+A GUI library built on top of [GEL](https://github.com/ShoesForClues/gel)

 This project is work in progress.